-- 217. Since their creation, NCPs have made an active contribution to the uptake and implementation of the Guidelines by companies through all aspects of their mandate. - 218.
-First, NCPs are leveraging their mandate to promote the Guidelines with business to create opportunities for increased uptake of the Guidelines by companies.
-For example, the Norwegian NCP has designed a self-assessment tool called 'RBC Compass' that allows companies to evaluate the extent to which they comply with the Guidelines and is now used across the NCP network.
+Since their creation, NCPs have made an active contribution to the uptake and implementation of the Guidelines by companies through all aspects of their mandate.

+First, NCPs have fostered uptake of the Guidelines by companies through their mandate to promote the Guidelines with business, for which they have developed a broad and far-reaching set of tools.
+For example, the French NCP's report on global garment supply chains commissioned in 2013 by the Government in the aftermath of the Rana Plaza collapse encouraged uptake of due diligence by French and foreign companies through the active promotion it generated in national and international fora.
+Another example is the self-assessment tool called 'RBC Compass' designed by the Norwegian NCP to allow companies to evaluate the extent to which they comply with the Guidelines, which is now used across the NCP network.
 Other examples include trainings for businesses organised by NCPs.
 Most often, these trainings focus on a particular theme (such as due diligence), or on risks linked to sectors that are of importance for the economy of the NCP's country.
-For example, in 2019 the UK NCP partnered with UK Finance, an industry association representing 300 firms providing credit, banking, markets and payment-related services, to raise awareness on the OECD due diligence guidance for the financial sector. - 219.
+For example, in 2019 the UK NCP partnered with UK Finance, an industry association representing 300 firms providing credit, banking, markets and payment-related services, to raise awareness on the OECD due diligence guidance for the financial sector.

 Second, NCPs' work on remedy through specific instances often leads to positive changes with respect to the issues at hand and better implementation of the Guidelines on the ground.
-In any given year, up to 40% of cases in which good offices are provided lead to an agreement between the submitter and the company, and up to 47% lead to policy changes at the company to address the issues at hand.
+In any given year, up to 40% of cases in which good offices are provided lead to an agreement between the submitter and the company within the NCP process, and up to 47% lead to policy changes at the company to address the issues at hand.
 Additionally, NCP cases, especially recently, have led to the provision of direct remedy by the company to the submitters, including monetary or in-kind compensation.
-174 Moreover, final statements increasingly include specific recommendations to the company on how to implement the Guidelines with regard to the issues at hand, and NCPs increasingly follow up on such recommendations, leading to increased effectiveness of the specific instance process.
+Moreover, final statements increasingly include specific recommendations to the company on how to implement the Guidelines with regard to the issues at hand, and NCPs increasingly follow up on such recommendations, leading to increased effectiveness of the specific instance process.
+Some NCPs also issue determinations on whether the company involved has observed the Guidelines in respect of the issues at hand.
+In this regard, it should be highlighted that the NCP statement as such can be an important source of authority for NCPs.
+NCP statements may contain detailed information regarding the application of the Guidelines in concrete situations, which in turn contributes to their effectiveness as they will subsequently guide enterprises, stakeholders, policy-makers and lawyers in future applications of the Guidelines.

 Finally, the remedy role of NCPs is expanding as cases are increasingly escalated to NCPs when issues have not been satisfactorily dealt with at company or industry level.
 In a recent line of cases, NCPs have been asked to review the effectiveness of companies' or industry associations' own non-judicial grievance mechanisms as part of the due diligence requirement to provide for or cooperate in remediation when appropriate.
 Such cases include: